-The NADP Network QAP should be reviewed annually by the QA Staff at each of the NADP affiliated analytical laboratories, and by the NADP QA Manager.
+The NADP Network QAP should be reviewed annually by the NADP QA Manager, and by the NADP Quality Assurance Advisory Group (QAAG) when necessary.
+Membership of the QAAG is formed in part by QA Staff from each of the NADP affiliated analytical laboratories.
 Revisions to this document should be made as necessary, or at least once every three years.
 Reissue notices may be used if changes are not required at the end of a three year period.
 Following approval of any document within the NADP Quality Management System (QMS) by the NADP Executive Committee (EC), the document will be made available through the NADP website.
 That site may be accessed at http://nadp.isws.illinois.edu/.